-PlasmaPy Plasma¶
+PlasmaPy Plasma

-One of the core classes in PlasmaPy is Plasma
+One of the core classes in PlasmaPy is

-to make it easy to work with different plasma data in PlasmaPy, the
+different plasma data in PlasmaPy, the

-object provides a number of methods for
+Plasma object provides a number of methods for

 commonly existing plasmas in nature.